2007-2011 Chevrolet Silverado 1500 Crew Cab

 Replacing your factory speakers

-The Silverado’s front door will accept a variety of aftermarket speakers (Crutchfield Research Photo)
+The front doors will hold a variety of aftermarket speakers (Crutchfield Research Photo)

 The factory speakers in the Silverado front doors are closest in size to an aftermarket 6-3/4" speaker, but you’ll need an adapter plate to install any speaker in there.
 The front doors will accept several very common speaker sizes, including 6-3/4", 6-1/2", 5-1/4", and the adapter plates make for an easy installation.
 GM uses a 4-ohm speaker in the front doors, so you have lots of great choices.

-The Silverado’s rear door will usually accept the same speakers used up front (Crutchfield Research Photo)
+The rear door usually accept the same speakers used up front (Crutchfield Research Photo)

 You'll need speaker harnesses to attach your new speakers to the plugs that connect to the GM factory speakers.
 The speaker harnesses, along with the speaker mounting brackets you'll need if you're installing smaller-than-stock speakers, are included free with every Crutchfield speaker order.

 You can use the same size speakers in the Silverado's rear doors.
-Again, GM uses 4-ohm speakers in the rear doors, so if you're planning to keep the factory radio, you can install just about any speakers back there.
+GM uses 4-ohm speakers back here, so if you're want to keep the factory radio, you can install just about any speakers.

 If you rarely have passengers in the rear seats, you might consider using these locations for midrange speakers that will really fill out your music’s sound.
 On the other hand, if you do a lot of people-hauling, you should consider replacing the rear door speakers with full-range units, which will maintain some high notes for back-seat passengers.